Housing benefit if you are pension age

 When you get your first payment

-You should get housing benefit within 2 weeks of giving the the council all the information they need to process your claim.
-There are sometimes delays.
+You should get housing benefit within 2 weeks of giving everything to the council.

 How housing benefit is paid

 Housing benefit is paid in arrears.

 If you're a council tenant, your housing benefit is always paid direct to your rent account, usually every 4 weeks.

 If you rent from a housing association or private landlord, your housing benefit can go direct to your landlord if: